GIfatahTH/states_rebuilder/README.md

   //When a notification is issued, whether to notify all reactive instances of the model
   notifyAllReactiveInstances: true,
   /*
-  If defined, when a new reactive instance issues a notification, it will change the state of the reactive singleton in two ways.
+  If defined, when a new reactive instance issues a notification, it will change the state of the reactive singleton.
-  1- JoinSingleton.withNewReactiveInstances
-  2- JoinSingleton.withCombinedReactiveInstances
   */
-  joinSingletonWith: JoinSingleton.withNewReactiveInstance,
+  joinSingleton: true,

   //message to be sent to the reactive singleton dynamic joinSingletonToNewData,